microsoft/sqlworkshops-sql2022workshop/README.md

 - Understand how SQL Server 2022 is the most cloud connected version ever.
 - Learn how built-in query intelligence allows your queries to run faster with no code changes
-- Learn how SQL Server 2022 has an industry proven engine with new innovations in security, scalability, and availability.
+- Learn how SQL Server 2022 has an industry proven database engine with new innovations in security, scalability, and availability.
-- See new data virtualization capabilities using REST APIs with data sources like s3 and see how to backup and restore SQL databases with S3.
+- See new data virtualization capabilities using REST APIs with data sources like s3 compatible providers and see how to backup and restore SQL databases with S3.
-- Learn how to enable developers for new scenarios using enhancements to the T-SQL language.
+- Learn how to enable new application scenarios using enhancements to the T-SQL language.

 <p style="border-bottom: 1px solid lightgrey;"></p>